Skip to content

 PRAYER IS NOT DEPENDENT ON US

-The outcome is not dependent on us – and there is nothing we can do to ensure our prayers are answered exactly how we want them.
-If our loved one dies, even though we pray for recovery, it is not our fault.
+In one sense, prayer is something that we do.
+We physically sit down, close our eyes, speak aloud, or form a prayer to our Heavenly Father in any number of other ways—but the outcome is not dependent on us.
+We cannot ensure our prayers are answered exactly how we want.
+If our loved one dies (even though we pray for recovery), it is not our fault.
 If our loved one is healed miraculously and the doctors are stumped, it is not our doing.

 God uses our prayers.
 Our prayers do not use God.
 This is freeing!